AdobeDocs/certification.en/help/certifications/getting-started.md

 >[!IMPORTANT]
 >
->Please note, the links on this page will not be directly accessibly until you have logged into the [Adobe Credential Management System](https://www.certmetrics.com/adobe/candidate/requirements.aspx){target="_blank"}.
+>Please note, the links on this page are not directly accessibly until you sign in to the [Adobe Credential Management System](https://www.certmetrics.com/adobe/candidate/requirements.aspx){target="_blank"}.

 >[!ENDTABS]